 About Dental Bridges

 Dental bridges prevent your remaining teeth from shifting into the gap left by your missing tooth, and they cut down on your risk of periodontal disease and tooth decay.
 By closing the gap between two teeth, bridges can also improve the position of your bite.
-A typical dental bridge consists of two dental crowns that fit over the teeth on either side of the gap and support a false tooth that fits into the gap itself, but there are different variations to fit each patient's needs and goals.
-If you would you like to close a gap between your teeth with a beautiful and durable dental restoration, contact Dr. Fredericks at Southern Cal Smiles to explore your options.
+A typical dental bridge consists of two dental crowns that fit over the teeth on either side of the gap and support a false tooth that fits into the gap itself, but there are different variations to fit each patient’s needs and goals.
+If you would like to close a gap between your teeth with a beautiful and durable dental restoration, contact Dr. Fredericks at Southern Cal Smiles to explore your options.

 What to Expect

 To prepare the teeth for the bridge, Dr. Fredericks will file down the abutment teeth to create enough room for the crown.
 When your teeth are prepared, she will take digital x-rays and impressions to be sent to a dental laboratory where your permanent bridge will be created.
 Dr. Fredericks will cover your teeth with temporary crowns for protection until the permanent bridge is ready.
 Once the bridge is created, she will attach and adjust the fit for your ideal comfort and appearance.

 With proper home care and regular visits to Southern Cal Smiles for professional cleanings and dental exams, dental bridges usually last 5 – 15 years or longer.
 A good home oral care routine includes proper brushing at least twice a day and flossing at least once a day.
 During your future dental exams, Dr. Fredericks will check the condition of your bridge and let you know when it is time for a replacement.